-Neuropsychological evaluations may be of help in identifying possible problems with your brain functioning; forming a diagnosis, defining your thinking skill strengths and weaknesses; guiding treatment for your personal, educational, or vocational needs; making relevant recommendations to your health care provider; and documenting possible changes in your functioning over time.
+Neuropsychological evaluations and therapy by a trained neuropsychologist may be of help in identifying possible problems with your brain functioning; forming a diagnosis, defining your thinking skill strengths and weaknesses; guiding treatment for your personal, educational or vocational needs; making relevant recommendations to your health care provider; and documenting possible changes in your functioning over time.

 Neuropsychology and Psychometry

 A neuropsychologist is a licensed psychologist with a doctoral degree specializing in brain-behavior relationships.
 Although a neuropsychologist has a degree in psychology, he or she does not just focus on emotional or psychological problems.
 Neuropsychologists are educated in brain anatomy, brain functioning, and brain injury or disease.